income tax

 Tax Exemption Notification for the National Skill Development Corporation

-On January 21, 2022, the Central Board of Direct Taxes (CBDT) issued Notification No. 10/2022 regarding tax exemptions for the National Skill Development Corporation (NSDC).
-This organization was established by the Central Government to facilitate skill development in the country.
-Under Section 10(46) of the Income Tax Act, 1961, specified income received by NSDC is now exempt from taxation.
+On January 21, 2022, the Central Board of Direct Taxes (CBDT) issued Notification No. 10/2022, granting tax exemptions to the National Skill Development Corporation (NSDC) for the Assessment Years (AY) 2022-23 to 2026-27.
+Established by the Central Government, NSDC aims to foster skill development across the nation.
+Under Section 10(46) of the Income Tax Act, 1961, specified income received by NSDC qualifies for tax exemption.

 Details of the Notification